 Here are the kinds of damages you might get if your wrongful death lawsuit is successful:

 - Hospital and medical expenses

 - Estate administration expenses

 - Loss of inheritance the deceased might have left had they lived

 - Lost comfort, support and guidance from the deceased

 - Punitive damages in cases of severe negligence or wrongdoing.

 The damages awarded in a claim depend upon the facts of the case.
 An experienced wrongful death attorney can review your case and advise you about what damages you might ask for.

 Money You Might Be Awarded in a Wrongful Death Claim

 There is no easy way to know exactly how much money you could get in a wrongful death case.
 What you might get will be based on all the circumstances in the case, including the extent of damages.
 It can also depend on how much you can realistically expect to collect from the party you are suing.
 Here are a couple of examples: A negligent driver in a car accident case may have only $100,000 or less in liability coverage.
+However, if you’re facing legal challenges in Philadelphia, it’s crucial to consult a skilled Philadelphia car accident attorney to navigate your case effectively.
 A large corporation that developed a defective product would have much more than that.
 Awards in wrongful death claims can range from the tens of thousands to the hundreds of thousands.
 Sometimes they may even be more.